 You take two days off from work and you fucking go, that’s what.
 At least that’s what you do when you’re me.
 Starting from the Capital District of NY, through five states, right down to Asheville NC.
 After fourteen hours (2.5 in traffic – Hi, Virginians?
 The left lane is for passing), I made it with four minutes to spare before load-in time at the venue.

 Suffice to say… I fell in love with The Odditorium before I even entered it.
-It’s a quirky, freaky side-show museum of wonderment.
-Friendly staff, beautiful artwork everywhere (inside, outside and all around the property), strange and unusual things in every nook and cranny.
-Being somewhat strange and unusual myself, this is one of those places I would visit every week if I could.
+It’s a quirky, freaky side-show-style museum of wonderment.
+Friendly staff, beautiful artwork everywhere (inside, outside, and all around the property), strange and unusual things in every nook and cranny.
+Being somewhat strange and unusual myself, this is one of those places I’d visit every week if I could.

-Each band was slightly different in style and speed, yet complimented each other enough to be a fantastic lineup.
+Met up with a friend who trekked up from South Carolina for the show, then it was showtime!
+Each band was slightly different in style and speed, yet complemented each other enough to be a fantastic lineup.
 While I could go on and on about the three bands – Thunderchief, Midmourner, and Horseflesh, it takes merely three words.
 SUPREMELY GLORIOUS LOUDNESS.

 Midmourner destroyed my lungs, since my ribcage was already gone.
 They’re a four-man crew very in-tuned with each other, mostly needing only a glance between themselves to know what was wanted next, and their set was an intensely enjoyable experience.
 The crowd got directly involved after a couple of songs and loved every second of it.
 Lightening things up with some jokester banter between songs, but right back to hammering your soul every time.

 Horseflesh is a local Asheville favorite and proceeded to wreck whatever was left of my innards.
 They are fierce, ferocious, and downright fun.